 Series: Age of Legends #2

-Other books by this author that I've reviewed include Aftertaste, Enthralled: Paranormal Diversions, Visions, Deceptions, The Masked Truth, City of the Lost, Forest of Ruin, Betrayals, A Darkness Absolute.
+Other books by this author that I've reviewed include Dates from Hell, Aftertaste, Enthralled: Paranormal Diversions, Visions, Deceptions, The Masked Truth, City of the Lost, Forest of Ruin, Betrayals, A Darkness Absolute.

 Second in the Age of Legends fantasy series for young young adults and revolving around twin girls, the Keeper and the Seeker.
 The focus is on Moria, Tyrus, and Gavril.